Summer Program in Obesity, Diabetes & Nutrition Research Training

 Application Information & Instructions

 The Summer Program in Obesity, Diabetes and Nutrition Research Training (SPORT) is an 8-10 week research internship for medical students only.
 The Program offers an intensive summer research experience and mentorship to successful applicants, as well as a stipend.
 The stipend amount from the 2013 SPORT Summer Program was just above $5,000.
 Housing and transportation are not included in the program.
 If necessary, on-campus parking can be arranged for the summer at a discounted daily student rate.
-Tentative dates for the 2013 program are Tuesday, May 28 – Friday, August 2, 2013.
+Tentative dates for the 2014 program are Tuesday, May 27 – Friday, August 1, 2014.

 The purpose of the SPORT program is to inspire passion toward research in diabetes, obesity and nutrition by providing a mentored summer research experience for medical students as well as ongoing career, academic, research and clinical mentoring throughout medical school, with the ultimate goal of preparing participants for placement in competitive residency training programs leading to careers as independent physician scientists.
 Under the mentorship of one of the SPORT Program faculty, students will select an interesting research question in an obesity/nutrition-related area, and will work in the laboratory and/or clinical research setting to learn and perform state-of-the-art research to answer that question.
 Selection of three potential mentors is required at the time of application; final acceptance into the program is contingent upon successfully matching with a participating mentor.